Born-Digital-US/ISLE-ARCHIVE-20190910/docs/ISLE_Documentation_Narrative_Structure.md

 * Staging site -
   * Use case: 3rd use case (Not public, with almost finished code, Fedora data refreshed from Production systems).
   * Requirements
+  * Infrastructure
+    * How do I setup a ...
+      * AWS system
+      * GCP system
+      * Bare-Metal system
   * Installation on Host Server
     * Associated usage
   * Data and configuration differences from `Local` & `Production`